Ocawesome101/oc-pipelines/README.md

 Pipelines is a system where virtually all behavior is customizable.
 All interactions are defined by pipelines, stored as `.pipeline` files in `/plumber/pipelines`.

-Each pipeline has one or more wells (sources), zero or more pipes, and one or more faucets (sinks).
+Each pipeline has one or more *pipes*.
 A pipeline can be thought of as analogous to unix's standard shell pipelines, but perhaps more powerful thanks to its extra capabilities.

 The general format for each line of a `.pipeline` file is as follows: `type: name(arguments) input(extraInputName) output(extraOutputName)`.